byOskar/byOskar/README.md

 ### Hi, I'm Oskar 👋

-I currently work with Vue 3 and Laravel to develop powerful, scalable, serverless applications!
+I'm using Vue 3 & Laravel to develop powerful, scalable, serverless applications!

 <!--
 **byOskar/byOskar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.